-- 1. On single-unit installations, make sure the electrical outlet being used is wired with at least 12-gauge wire and grounded with an appropriately sized circuit breaker.
+- 1. On single unit installations, make sure the electrical circuit being used is wired with appropriately sized wire (or at least 12 gauge) wire and grounded with an appropriately sized circuit breaker.
+Please note that the wire size varies based on the breaker size.
 The electrical power required for the water heater is 120V AC at 60 Hz. - 2.
 Remove the two cover screws and open the cover.

 To avoid serious injury or even death from electrical hazards, an additional ON/OFF electrical junction box should be installed near the water heater.
-This switch allows power to be removed from the water heater prior to service or in the case of an emergency.
+This switch will allow power to be removed from the water heater prior to service or in the case of an emergency.

-- 3. Route a customer-supplied, appropriately-sized wire with ground from an electrical junction box with an ON/OFF switch through the back panel of the water heater.
+- 3. Route a customer-supplied appropriately-sized, wire with ground from an electrical junction box with an ON/OFF switch through the back panel of the water heater.
 Route the wire through the cabinet to the junction box. - 4.
-On the opposite side of the block from the factory-installed wiring, connect the white wire to the white terminal, the black wire to the black terminal, and the green ground wire to the green terminal (for each circuit).
+On the opposite side of the block from the factory installed wiring, connect the white wire to the white terminal, the black wire to the black terminal, and the green ground wire to the green terminal (for each circuit).

-5. If multiple units are being installed, refer to "13.
+If multiple units are being installed, install each with a dedicated, appropriately sized circuit breaker.
+For installing multiple units, refer to "13.
 Connecting Multiple Units" on page 47 for additional information.

-🛕 DANGER
+▲ DANGER